You have skipped the navigation, tab for page content

 20. Bodhi Sharpley

-The Future Titans prospect didn't get big minutes but showed he is something to watch for the future on the Coast.
+The Future Titans prospect didn't get big minutes but showed he is someone to watch for the future on the Coast.
 The Toowoomba junior will be part of the club's NRLQ side no doubt later in the year.

 21. Tony Francis